commercetools-demo/deno-cli/readme.md

 # commercetools cli

-### a CLI to perform commands to a commercetools project
+### A commercetools command line interface using Deno

 how to run: